shvaf/shvaf.github.io/_projects/4_project.md

 category: fun
 ---

+This project is an oppurtunity for me to refresh my skills in SAS.
+I found a dataset of Coffee Sales from Kaggle (linked [here](https://www.kaggle.com/datasets/navjotkaushal/coffee-sales-dataset/data)) and will be using this to showcase my skills in SAS.
+Some information about the variables: hour_of_day → Hour of purchase (0–23)

+cash_type → Mode of payment (cash / card)

+money → Transaction amount (in local currency)

+coffee_name → Type of coffee purchased (e.g., Latte, Americano, Hot Chocolate)

+Time_of_Day → Categorized time of purchase (Morning, Afternoon, Night)

+Weekday → Day of the week (e.g., Mon, Tue, …)

+Month_name → Month of purchase (e.g., Jan, Feb, Mar)

+Weekdaysort → Numeric representation for weekday ordering (1 = Mon, 7 = Sun)

+Monthsort → Numeric representation for month ordering (1 = Jan, 12 = Dec)

+Date → Date of transaction (YYYY-MM-DD)

+Time → Exact time of transaction (HH:MM:SS)

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.